rsveldema/pcb_dsl/README.md

   - perform some electrical rule checking
   - output eagle files for import into eagle and circuitmaker/altium

 This is all work in progress.
-Currently, it scrapes example datasheet pdfs already for some tables.
+Currently, it scrapes example datasheet pdfs already for some tables and can generate SVG files after optimization.

---- NEW C++ installation:
+--- installation:

+  - yum install gcc gcc-c++ make
-  - yum install python3 antlr4 libuuid-devel mvn
+  - yum install python3 antlr4 libuuid-devel mvn cmake

---- OLD Python installation:

- -# install python3
- -# install pdftohtml from poppler-utils
- -# install python3-lxml

- Once that's done:
- -# pip3 install pystache
- -# pip3 install bs4
- -# pip3 install svgwrite
- -# pip3 install antlr4-python3-runtime
+  - yum install libsigc++-2.0 cairomm-devel gtkmm-devel glibmm-devel